A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

-Five standard MIL benchmarks were used: Musk1 and Musk2 datasets~\cite{Dietterich1997}, as well as Elephant, Fox and Tiger image datasets~\cite{Andrews2003supportvector}.
+Five standard MIL benchmarks were used: The Musk1 and Musk2 datasets~\cite{Dietterich1997}, as well as Elephant, Fox and Tiger image datasets~\cite{Andrews2003supportvector}.
 Those have been widely used in multiple-instance learning studies.

-Musk1 and Musk2 are real-world benchmark data sets available at the UCI machine learning repository~\cite{Lichman2013}.
-Musk data was generated in the research of drug activity prediction, in which a drug molecule is represented by a bag, and the different structural conformations of this molecule are considered as instances.
+Musk1 and Musk2 are real-world benchmark datasets available at the UCI machine learning repository~\cite{Lichman2013}.
+The Musk data were generated in the research of drug activity prediction, in which a drug molecule is represented by a bag, and the different structural conformations of this molecule are considered as instances.
 Musk1 contains 47 positive bags and 45 negative bags, and the number of instances contained in each bag ranges from 2 to 40.
 Musk2 contains 39 positive bags and 63 negative bags, and the number of instances contained in each bag ranges from 1 to 1044.
 Each instance is represented by 166 continuous attributes.
-Table \ref{table:benchmarkMusk} shows the detailed information on the Musk data sets.
+Table \ref{table:benchmarkMusk} shows the detailed information on the Musk datasets.

-The image data sets Elephant, Fox and Tiger were build with the goal of discriminating images containing elephants, tigers and foxes from those that do not, respectively.
+The image datasets named Elephant, Fox and Tiger were built with the goal of discriminating images containing elephants, foxes and tigers from those that do not, respectively.
 In this case, bags are considered images, and instances are considered regions of interest within the images.
-The details of the data sets are given in Table \ref{table:benchmarkImage}.
+More details about these datasets are given in Table \ref{table:benchmarkImage}.

-We split each data set in 30\% training and 70\% testing data.
-Our methods allow the training set to small because it provides smart ways to select it so that it representative.
-The model update was similar to the case studies 1 and 2: the initial model is updated by either changing the prototype using MILTree-Med, or including a new prototype using MILTree-SI.
+We split each dataset into 30\% training and 70\% testing data.
+Our methods allow the training set to be small because they provide smart ways to select it so that it is representative enough.
+The model update was similar to the case studies 1 and 2: the initial model is updated by either changing the prototypes using MILTree-Med or including new prototypes using MILTree-SI.